webplatform/docs/tutorials/css_transforms/index.md

  }
  .card {
      left		: 0px;
-         /* vary this to rotate the entire card: */ transform		: rotateY(45deg);
+     transform		: rotateY(45deg);    /* vary this to rotate the entire card */
-         /* this allows each face to rotate within the card: */ transform-style	: preserve-3d;
+     transform-style	: preserve-3d;    /* this allows each face to rotate within the card */ }
- }
  .face {
      background-size	: 100% 100%;
-         /* only display when facing viewer: */ backface-visibility	: hidden;
+     backface-visibility	: hidden;    /* only display when facing viewer */ }
- }
  .face:first-of-type {
      transform		: rotateY(0deg);